-I have seen these adorable cookie trees all over and thought how it would be a treat to make one.
+I have seen these adorable Christmas cookie trees all over and thought how it would be a treat to make one.
 Knowing that we are baking and eating enough sweets already, I decided to construct a cookie tree that would last over time.
 One that would even make a fun gift for someone.
 (Please note – these will not be edible cookie trees – just decorative).

-Well, I am sure it comes as no suprise that I love using salt dough for pretty much any Christmas decor.
+Well, I am sure it comes as no surprise that I love using salt dough for pretty much any Christmas decor.
 I have used it the past few years for our Christmas tree ornaments – including this year’s (pictured here).
 I adapted the recipe from The Imagination Tree.

-This tree was simple to make and my littlest joined in the process (at least the salt dough making part).
+This Christmas tree was simple to make and my littlest joined in the process (at least the salt dough making part).

 Here is what you will need and can follow these steps for the salt dough…

 - Star or snowflake cookie cutters that go from small to large.